robingould/art-of-itself/README.md

 # Art of Itself
-Ascii art of a word in the shape of itself!
+Simple cli script that turns a word into ascii art in the shape of itself.

 # How to use :0
 ``` bash